 The coontie grows well in any part of Florida.
 It makes a great potted bonsai plant and is a nice addition to coastal landscapes near the Gulf or a bay.

 Flowering and Fragrance

-Like all cycads, coontie palm is a gymnosperm and does not produce flowers or fruits.
+Coontie palm cycads is a gymnosperm and does not produce flowers or cootie palm fruits.

 But, it is dioecious and has elongated to ovoid female cones and cylindrical shaped male cones.